 New report on the ACA’s transitional reinsurance program

-The Congressional Research Service has published the report “The Patient Protection & Affordable Care Act’s (ACA’s) Transitional Reinsurance Program.”
+The Congressional Research Service has published the report “The Patient Protection and Affordable Care Act’s (ACA’s) Transitional Reinsurance Program.”
 The report provides an overview of the risk mitigation program.
 The first section of the report provides background information on reinsurance and the ACA risk-mitigation programs.
 The second section describes the components of the transitional reinsurance program, as well as implementation of and experience with the program.
-The third section discusses questions regarding the scope of HHS’s authority to administer the transitional reinsurance program, including those raised by a 2016 Government Accountability Office report.
+The third section discusses questions regarding the scope of the authority of the U.S. Department of Health and Human Services (HHS) to administer the transitional reinsurance program, including those raised by a 2016 Government Accountability Office report.

 To download the entire report, click here.

 The Centers for Disease Control and Prevention (CDC) published a report providing health insurance estimates from the first quarter of the 2017 National Health Interview Survey.
 Highlights from the report include:

 • In the first three months of 2017, 28.1 million (8.8%) persons of all ages were uninsured at the time of interview—0.5 million fewer persons than in 2016 (a nonsignificant difference) and 20.5 million fewer persons than in 2010.

 • Among adults aged 18 to 64, 70.5% (138.8 million) were covered by private health insurance plans at the time of interview in the first three months of 2017.
 This includes 4.8% (9.4 million) covered by private health insurance plans obtained through the Health Insurance Marketplace or state-based exchanges.

 • The percentage of persons under age 65 with private health insurance enrolled in a high-deductible health plan (HDHP) increased, from 39.4% in 2016 to 42.3% in the first three months of 2017.